netdata/netdata/docs/visualize/interact-dashboards-charts.md

 The dashboard is broken up into multiple **sections**, such as **System Overview**, **CPU**, **Disk**, which are automatically generated based on which [collectors](/docs/collect/how-collectors-work.md) begin collecting metrics when Netdata starts up.
-These sections are also represented in the menu on the right-hand side of the dashboard, which also features submenus based on the contexts and families Netdata creates for your node.
+Sections also appear in the right-hand **menu**, along with submenus based on the contexts and families Netdata creates for your node.

 ## Charts, dimensions, families, and contexts